dicksont/string-etc/README.md

 ### Node loader

 The wrapper function on Node guarantees safety.
-However, it may be harder to work with.
+However, it may be harder to manipulate.
 We need an extra function call for every string operation, and string operations cannot be chained as elegantly.

 If safety is not an issue, we can use the direct syntax in Node as well.
-We just need to call load instead of wrap in our setup.
+We just need to call *load* instead of *wrap* in our setup.

 For example: